newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/buffer_overflow_crop.jpg)
 {: refdef}

-In the [previous part](https://therealunicornsecurity.github.io/Powervision-1/), we ended up downloaded the full firmware unencrypted from the console connection.
-Now is time to show you what we have done with it.
+In the [previous part](https://therealunicornsecurity.github.io/Powervision-1/) we ended up downloading the full firmware unencrypted from the console connection.
+Now it's time to show you what we have done with it.

 # TLDR